Updated: Nov 4

 Younger children are thankful for their immediate, physical things by nature.

-This is a wonderful trait and you may even be surprised by the things that they express when they get a few responses in and they don't feel judged or like you expect a certain answer.
+This is a wonderful trait, and you may even be surprised by the things that they express when they get a few responses and don't feel judged or like you expect a certain answer.

 Examples for older children: